randomtestfive/randomtestfive.github.io/class/csci489/blog/index.md

  * [1741's opponent scores very good (but because of penalties)](https://youtu.be/ICkl5ccKMIg)
  * [Here is one of the few times that 558 actually uses their shooter](https://youtu.be/P8-ObVr5OOc)

+## Code

+ * For scraping the thebluealliance api, I used nodejs, [link](https://github.com/randomtestfive/blueAllianceScraper)
+ * For processing the resulting data into charts, I used R with ggplot2, link

 ## Citation

 All data sourced from [thebluealliance api v3](https://thebluealliance.com/apidocs/v3)